WolfDWyc/harlem/README.md

 This boils down to how HAR works.
 HAR files consist of a list of entries and pages that are generated for each request.
-So if we just handed off new entries and pages to a logging library, we would have to do extra processing to format them into a HAR file.
+So if we just handed off new entries and pages to a logging library, we would have to do extra processing to format them into a HAR file externally.

 This is useful for more advanced use cases - for example, if you want to save the last 30 days of requests, it's probably not a good idea to keep all of them in memory, or even in a single file on disk.